squarepupil/website-pages/src/pages/space.md

-Upstairs, you will find students playing games like Minecraft or practicing coding skills in our computer lab, rehearsing advanced gymnastics techniques in our gym room, and flexing their creativity by making extraordinary projects in the art room, or recording stop animation movies and youtube videos in the video recording studio.
+Upstairs, you will find students playing games like Minecraft or practicing coding skills in our computer lab, rehearsing advanced gymnastics techniques in our gym room, and flexing their creativity by making extraordinary projects in the art room, or recording stop animation movies and YouTube videos in the video recording studio.
 There is also plenty of versatile hang out spaces that are perfect for impromptu board games, science experiments, or simply spending time with friends.
-The second floor also is where you will find our Judicial Committee and School Meeting when they are in session.
+The second floor is where you will find our Judicial Committee and School Meeting when they are in session.

 !space-gym.jpg